pungentee/os_kfkz/Linux/n5/README.md

 - Windows: Prioritizes automation, reducing user intervention but offering less flexibility.

 ## Task 2.
 Connect USB Flash Drive to VM

+## Conclusion

+This work case examined peripheral management in Linux versus Windows, focusing on flash drives and printers.
+Linux requires manual mounting (e.g., `/dev/sda1` to `/mnt/sda1`) for flexibility, while Windows automates the process for ease.
+We successfully connected a USB drive to a VM, confirming its functionality.
+Linux offers more control but demands greater user involvement than Windows' automated approach.